cloux/aws-devuan/README.md

 ### Disclaimer

 I am not involved in the development, nor in any way affiliated with any particular init system.
 I do not participate in any discussion or flamewar about init.
 I am not a fanboy, nor a hater.
 I do not have any personal feelings towards any init, or any other software, or it's developers.
 As a sysadmin, I could not care less which init system is in use.
 As long as it works.
 And in the case it doesn't, I want to have a solid alternative available.
 Also, I do not claim fitness of this project for any particular purpose, and do not take any responsibility for it's use.
 You should always choose your system and all of it's components very carefully, if something breaks it's on you.
 See [license](#license).

+_NOTE:_ Much of the Runit base structure is "borrowed" from the [void-runit](https://github.com/voidlinux/void-runit), and modified to integrate with Devuan inside cloud environment.

 ### Contributing